 I love to add a little bit of heavy cream to my Bolognese sauce to make it a bit creamier.
 I really think it makes a huge difference.
 You can try this with feta cheese as my sister and I would have it, but if you’re not that brave, I strongly recommend using some good freshly grated Parmesan cheese and lots of fresh basil to finish it off.

 If you love this hearty pasta dish, check out my Braised Beef Ragu Fettuccine.

 It really is comfort in a bowl.

-While this dish can be served on its own, a nice crusty bread would be perfect.
+While this spaghetti bolognese can be served on its own, a nice crusty bread would be perfect.
 Simply slice it, drizzle it with some olive, some Parmesan cheese and lightly toast.

 Serve this with a great simple salad such as greens mixed with olive oil and some balsamic vinegar.